 The worst that will happen is you’ll get a response you might not like, such as, “Sorry, the price you see is the price for all tickets.”

 Even if discounted tickets are offered, this is the time to sit down and have a talk with each person.
 If the business can’t afford the additional costs of the conference, generally, being upfront and honest is the best approach.

 Find some way to reward those team members that can’t go.
 It might not solve the problem, but it might help people who want to go understand you see them as more than just helping you succeed in your business.

-Perhaps try to find among your circle of friends on Facebook (you’re still not on Facebook? - you really should be - it’s not all just cute kitten videos, but it can be a great way to advertise your business - and we don’t mean boosting posts) who has attended a particular conference, workshop, festival, etc and ask them) who has attended that conference, workshop, festival, etc and ask them.
+Perhaps try to find feedback among your circle of friends on Facebook (you’re still not on Facebook?
+You really should be.
+It’s not all just cute kitten videos, but it can be a great way to advertise your business!
+And we don’t mean boosting posts).

-Each person has their “tipping point.”
-That’s the point we think of when considering a cost and saying, “You know… for that amount, if I can’t go and have to lose my money on the ticket, that’s okay since it’s only 19.8 extra hot, 3 extra espresso shots, half decaf fancy coffee drinks."
+Each person has their tipping point.
+That’s the point we think of when considering a cost and saying, “You know… for that amount, if I can’t go and have to lose my money on the ticket, it's okay since it’s only 19.8 extra espresso, half decaf, fancy coffee drinks."

 But to get down to brass tacks, the photography events listed below range in price from as low as free (but depending on what you want to do, there will be costs involved) to $2,400 with price points in between.